Is LYNX legit?

-Whether a financial provider like LYNX is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like LYNX is legit a very relevant question one can have.
 After all you trust LYNX with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider LYNX safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider LYNX legit in your individual circumstances.
 We also compared LYNX with two similar brokers.

 |Mobile two-step authentication||Yes||Yes||Yes|

 |Broker is audited by the Big Four||Yes||Yes||Yes|